 Note regarding marriage.
 We believe marriage was instituted by God as a holy union between only one man and one woman for life.
 We do not recognize so-called same sex marriage.
 Genesis 1:27; 2:18,22-23; Malachi 2:15-16; Matthew 19:4-6; Mark 10:6-9).

-Note Regarding Spiritual Gifts: We teach as the church matured, the gifts decreased and eventually ceased.
+Note Regarding Spiritual Gifts: We teach as the church matured, the manifestations of the spirit decreased and eventually ceased.
 We do not teach the church today experiences these manifestations of the Spirit (1 Corinthians 12:7).
-That holds true for the spiritual gift of pastor.
-We teach pastors are needed in the church today but are not a manifestation of the Spirit, or a special gift to the Church.
+That holds true for the pastor.
+We teach pastors are needed in the church today but do not exhibit a manifestation of the Spirit, or a special gift to the Church.
 Pastors are part of the body of Christ, just like all members of the local church.
 This position is filled by a man who has the "desire" to study the Word of the God and is called by his local church to fill that role.
 In so doing, he takes on the role of bishop, or overseer of the local body (See 1 Timothy 3:1ff; Titus 1:7).

 We teach tongues were a known language, spoken by those who did not know the language to those who did.